Process Servers & Private Investigators - 35+ Years Expertise

 Our legal document servers adopt a scrupulous approach and all are well-versed in the law.

-Our team of serving agents will ensure that all documents are delivered correctly and on time.
+Our team of legal serving agents will ensure that all legal papers are delivered correctly and on time.
 They are independent to legal proceedings so their action can be used as evidence and carries more weight than were the papers served by a non-process server.

 We can serve documents out of normal hours to home or business addresses, as instructed.
 We will provide an affidavit/certificate of service once the documents have been successfully served.